Vaithiyalingam/Tresata/README.md

 - **Edit Tasks**: Update the title and description of existing tasks.
 - **Delete Tasks**: Remove tasks from the list.
 - **Task Statuses**: Visualize tasks in various statuses to track their progress.
+- **Search Tasks**: Quickly find tasks by title using the search functionality.

 ## Technologies Used